 Click Here for tab for Nothing Else Matters by Metallica

-While back in the day we would associate Metallica with the fastest and most aggressive kind of thrash metal around, with speedy guitar work on songs such as Ride The Lightning and Master of Puppets.
-But over time, they mellowed out a bit and began to create some slower and quite frankly, easier-to-play songs.
-Nothing Else Matters is a perfect example of that, being easy to play while still retaining a lot of that signature Metallica attitude.
+Back in the day, we would associate Metallica with the fastest and most aggressive kind of thrash metal around, with blazing guitar work on songs such as Ride The Lightning and Master of Puppets.
+But over time, they mellowed out a bit and began to create slower and quite frankly, easier-to-play songs.
+Nothing Else Matters is a perfect example, being easy to play while still retaining a lot of that signature Metallica attitude.

-You can really crank your gain for this one, it’s primarily played just using single note melodies but also utilizes a little bit of those minor pentatonic double stops that you might associate with blues guitar, but it’s also very commonly seen in metal.
+You can really crank your gain for this one.
+It’s primarily played just using single-note melodies, but also utilizes a little of those minor pentatonic double-stops that you might associate with blues guitar, but are also commonly used in metal.

 We’re Not Gonna Take It by Twisted Sister